ClickHouse/ClickHouse/docs/en/query_language/alter.md

 Read about setting the partition expression in a section [How to specify the partition expression](#alter-how-to-specify-part-expr).

-After the query is executed, you can do whatever you want with the data in the 'detached' directory — delete it from the file system, or just leave it.
+After the query is executed, you can do whatever you want with the data in the `detached` directory — delete it from the file system, or just leave it.

-This query is replicated – it moves the data to the 'detached' directory on all replicas.
+This query is replicated – it moves the data to the `detached` directory on all replicas.
 Note that you can execute this query only on a leader replica.
 To find out if a replica is a leader, perform the `SELECT` query to the [system.replicas](../operations/system_tables.md#system_tables-replicas) table.
 Alternatively, it is easier to make a `DETACH` query on all replicas - all the replicas throw an exception, except the leader replica.

 #### DROP PARTITION {#alter_drop-partition}